satas20/CryptoPriceTrackerApp/Readme.md

  # Features

-- Implement real-time data tracking and storage from the Binance API using RabbitMQ and PostgreSQL
+- Implement Large real-time data tracking and storage from the Binance API using RabbitMQ and PostgreSQL
 - Implementing the display of price graphs using Grafana panels.
-- Implementing caching for current price data using Redis.
+- Implementing caching for current prices data using Redis.
 - Implementing a countdown for the bitcoin halving.
 - Utilizing Docker Compose to orchestrate the required images for the application.